 Author(s): Michael Slattery

-New Sixth Edition Now Available!
+New Seventh Edition Now Available!

 Scientists say we are in a new stage of the Earth’s history, the Anthropocene, when we humans have become the globe’s principal agent of change.